 Learn more about EEG

-- Neuroimaging: Neuroimaging techinques create images of the brain that allow us to pinpoint the specific parts of the brain where seizures are occuring.
+- Neuroimaging: Neuroimaging techinques create images of the brain that allow us to pinpoint the specific parts of the brain where seizures are occurring.

 Learn more about neuroimaging